Consensys/doc.rollups/docs/Reference/Configuration-File.md

 #### `websocket_port`

-The Websockets JSON-RPC listening port to access the manager's APIs.
+The WebSocket JSON-RPC listening port to access the manager's APIs.

 ### `engine`